What the Brokenhearted Do...

-What the Brokenhearted Do... is a 2019 album by American comedian Tim Heidecker focusing on the theme of romantic relationships and break-ups.
+What the Brokenhearted Do... is a 2019 indie rock album by American comedian and musician Tim Heidecker, focusing on the theme of romantic relationships and break-ups.

 Recording and release

 Heidecker wrote it in response to an Internet hoax that he was being divorced and released the work through Jagjaguwar.
 He held a poll on Twitter to name the album, ultimately deciding against Cuck and Tim Crydecker.
 A music video for "When I Get Up" was released to promote the album.
 Heidecker took a more serious approach to the recordings, particularly compared to previous albums such as In Glendale.